PCI Express: PCI Express External Cabling

 PCI Express External Cabling (also known as External PCI Express, Cabled PCI Express, or ePCIe) specifications were released by the PCI-SIG in February 2007.

-Standard cables and connectors have been defined for ×1, ×4, ×8, and ×16 link widths, with a transfer rate of 250 MB/s per lane.
+Standard cables and connectors have been defined for x1, x4, x8, and x16 link widths, with a transfer rate of 250 MB/s per lane.
 The PCI-SIG also expects the norm to evolve to reach 500 MB/s, as in PCI Express 2.0.
 An example of the uses of Cabled PCI Express is a metal enclosure, containing a number of PCIe slots and PCIe-to-ePCIe adapter circuitry.
 This device would not be possible had it not been for the ePCIe specification.

 PCI Express OCuLink

 OCuLink (standing for "optical-copper link", as Cu is the chemical symbol for copper) is an extension for the "cable version of PCI Express".
 Version 1.0 of OCuLink, released in Oct 2015, supports up to 4 PCIe 3.0 lanes (3.9 GB/s) over copper cabling; a fiber optic version may appear in the future.

-The most recent version of OCuLink, OCuLink-2, supports 8 GB/s or 16 GB/s (PCIe 4.0 ×4 or ×8) while the maximum bandwidth of a USB4 v2.0 or Thunderbolt 5 connection is 10 GB/s.
+The most recent version of OCuLink, OCuLink-2, supports 8 GB/s or 16 GB/s (PCIe 4.0 x4 or x8) while the maximum bandwidth of a USB (USB4 Gen 4) or Thunderbolt 5 connection is 10 GB/s.

 OCulink is principally intended for PCIe (or SATA breakout) interconnections in servers, but also finds limited adoption on laptops for the connection of external GPU boxes.

+CopprLink

+CopprLink uses SFF-TA-1032 connectors to support external PCIe cable for PCIe 5.0 x16 and PCIe 6.0 x16.